parikhaneri3/meteor-mongo/README.md

-#Meteor with MongoDB
+###Meteor with MongoDB

-This project depicts an analytical dashboard which has few buttons which generates data.
+This project depicts an analytical dashboard with charts and datatables.

 **Functionalities:**
 - A `Generate` data button generates 10k rows of random data in MongoDB.